 ACS 5-Year Estimates are also released annually but represent pooled data collected over five years and are available for all geographic levels, including small areas.

 Other datasets, such as the Decennial Census or specialized administrative datasets, follow their own release cycles.
-Social Explorer AI accounts for these differences when selecting the appropriate year.
+Social Explorer Data Navigator accounts for these differences when selecting the appropriate year.

 Geographic Eligibility and Year Availability

 Geographic constraints directly affect year selection.
 Smaller geographies, such as census tracts or block groups, are not available in ACS 1-Year data.
-In these cases, even when users request the “latest” data, the AI selects the most recent ACS 5-Year release because it is the only valid source that supports those geographic levels.
-The AI always ensures that the selected year aligns with a dataset that represents the requested geography.
+In these cases, even when users request the “latest” data, the Data Navigator selects the most recent ACS 5-Year release because it is the only valid source that supports those geographic levels.
+The Data Navigator always ensures that the selected year aligns with a dataset that represents the requested geography.

 Comparisons Across Years

-When users request comparisons over time, the AI selects methodologically compatible years.
+When users request comparisons over time, the Data Navigator selects methodologically compatible years.
 For example, ACS 5-Year data is compared only with other ACS 5-Year releases rather than mixing 1-Year and 5-Year estimates.
 This preserves statistical consistency and avoids misleading trends.
-If a requested comparison is not valid, the AI explains the limitation and selects the closest comparable alternative.
+If a requested comparison is not valid, the Data Navigator explains the limitation and selects the closest comparable alternative.

 Handling Questions Without a Year Specified

-If a year is not mentioned, the AI applies the following logic:
+If a year is not mentioned, the Data Navigator applies the following logic:

-For large geographies with populations of 65,000 or more, the AI selects the most recent ACS 1-Year release, when available
+For large geographies with populations of 65,000 or more, the Data Navigator selects the most recent ACS 1-Year release, when available

-For small or detailed geographies, the AI selects the most recent ACS 5-Year release
+For small or detailed geographies, the Data Navigator selects the most recent ACS 5-Year release

 For academic and research use, ACS 5-Year Estimates are often preferred due to their larger sample size and greater statistical stability

-For non-ACS datasets, the AI defaults to the most recent release available within that dataset group
+For non-ACS datasets, the Data Navigator defaults to the most recent release available within that dataset group

-If the user explicitly requests “latest” or “most recent” data, the AI may include modeled estimates, such as EASI, when appropriate, and clearly discloses methodology differences and year gaps
+If the user explicitly requests “latest” or “most recent” data, the Data Navigator may include modeled estimates, such as EASI, when appropriate, and clearly discloses methodology differences and year gaps

 This approach ensures timely and relevant results without requiring users to manually navigate dataset availability.